Possible-Lobotamy/data-analytics-power-bi-report979/README.md

 The follow columns in the 'Stores table' were the assigned the following correct data categories:

-Region : Continent,
+- Region : Continent
-Country : Country,
+- Country : Country
-Country Region : State or Province
+- Country Region : State or Province

 Milestone 4
 -